Xcar17/Xcar17.github.io/project1.md

 ## How to compiles / run the program

-Download file and run MyDriver.java file with NetBeans.
+Download file and run MyDriver.java file on NetBeans application.

 ## UI Design